 Among others, this list includes: Associated Press, Hollywood Reporter, International Herald Tribune, Los Angeles Times, New York Times, Vanity Fair, LA Weekly, People, Premiere, Rolling Stone, Screen International, USA Today, Vanity Fair, Variety, VH1 Music,Washington Post, Wall Street Journal, AOL, E!
 Online, Entertainment Weekly, FilmFestivals.com, The Hollywood Reporter, Huffungton Post, iMDb, indieWIRE, Bravo, CNN, Entertainment Tonight, Starz Cinema, CNN Headline New, Jimmy Kimmel Live, E!
 (US + Intl), Moving Pictures, The Late Late Show with Craig Ferguson, Late Night with David Letterman, Movie Television, Reelz Channel USWeekly.com, CNN International, Modern Luxury Hawaii, Angeleno, San Francisco Magazine and Los Angeles Magazine.

-Each year's event also features an eclectic 'jewel box' program of approximately 40 narrative, documentary and international features and short film 'gems' that are enjoyed by a diverse audience of 15-20,000.
-The festival has had the honor of screening films with budgets between $50,000 and $75,000,000 that have been provided by major studios and their mini-major divisions, independent distributors and first-time filmmakers.
+Each year's event also features an eclectic 'jewel box' program of approximately 40 narrative, documentary and international features and short film 'gems' that are enjoyed by a diverse audience of 15,000+.
+The festival has had the honor of screening films, with budgets between $50,000 and $75,000,000, that have been provided by major studios and their mini-major divisions, independent distributors and first-time filmmakers.

-Film premiere and special screenings take place primarily within the Wailea Resort at three state-of-the-art outdoor "theaters", the 2,000+ seat 35mm, HDCam, BluRay and Dolby Digital equipped Celestial Cinema, and the 500+ capacity Toes-in-the-Sand Cinema (formerly known as the SandDance Theater).
+Film premiere and special screenings take place primarily within the Wailea Resort at the Festival’s under-the-stars, lit -by-the-moon and (literally) powered-by-the-sun open air “theaters” including the 2,000+ seat Celestial Cinema, and the 500+ capacity Toes-in-the-Sand Cinema.

 Festival screenings are also held at the Maui Arts & Cultural Center's 500 seat Castle Theater and/or the beautifully refurbished 250+ seat McCoy Theater.